Ben Avery Shooting Facility Rules

-You may draw and fire from the holster so-long as you stand adjacent to the shooting table and do not place your finger on the trigger until the firearms is pointed down range.
+You may draw and fire from the holster as long as you stand adjacent to the shooting table and do not place your finger on the trigger until the firearm is pointed down range.

 Humanoid zombie targets and targets with human features are not permitted.
 Training silhouettes are allowed.
 Targets are subject to Range Master approval and must be removed if deemed incompatible with the family oriented facility we operate.

 Tracers, incendiary, explosive, specialty shot shells, and other similar rounds are strictly prohibited.

 Shotgun loads may be used on the main range.
 Buckshot and slugs must be used on the wooded frames; birdshot must be discharged on special shotgun frames which are designed for birdshot ONLY.